Symposium graphic with details

 2024 Interdisciplinary Symposium

-The Institute for Pandemics (IfP) is pleased to present our 2024 Interdisciplinary Symposium, on April 18th, offered in a hybrid attendance format, join us at the historic Great Hall of Hart House on the St. George campus of the University of Toronto or online via Zoom webinar.
+The Institute for Pandemics (IfP) held our 2024 Interdisciplinary Symposium, on April 18th at the historic Great Hall of Hart House on the St. George campus of the University of Toronto and online via Zoom.

-This year’s theme is “Reimagining Response & Preparedness for future Public Health Emergencies.”
-Join members of the Institute, the university, government, private sector, and community members for presentations and discussions around IfP’s themes of pandemic readiness, resilience, recovery, and equity.
+This year’s theme was “Reimagining Response & Preparedness for future Public Health Emergencies.”
+Members of the Institute, the university, government, private sector, and community members came together for presentations and discussions around IfP’s themes of pandemic readiness, resilience, recovery, and equity.

-The day will begin with a keynote presentation by Dr. Ashish Jha, Dean of the Brown University School of Public Health and White House COVID-19 Response Coordinator, followed by a Q&A session.
+The day began with a keynote presentation by Dr. Ashish Jha, Dean of the Brown University School of Public Health and White House COVID-19 Response Coordinator, followed by a Q&A session.

 • Presentations from invited speakers on pandemic modelling, recovery in cities, and community engagement and trust in health systems